evilsocket/uroboros/README.md

     sudo uro -pid 1234 -record /tmp/process-activity.dat

-To play a recording from disk:
+To play a recording from disk (works on any OS and does not require sudo):

     uro -replay /tmp/process-activity.dat

 For more options:

-    ./_build/uro -help
+    uro -help

 ### UI Navigation